Baniya-sen/Data-Science-ML/README.md

 3. **Multivariable Regression and_Valuation Model**
    - Description: Welcome to Boston Massachusetts in the 1970s!
 Imagine you're working for a real estate development company.
 Your company wants to value any residential project before they start.
       This project will :
-      Analyse and explore the Boston house price data Split data for training and testing
+      Analyse and explore the Boston house price data, Split data for training and testing,
-      Run a Multivariable Regression
+      Run a Multivariable Regression,
-      Evaluate how your model's coefficients and residuals Use data transformation to improve your model performance Use your model to estimate a property price
+      Evaluate how your model's coefficients and residuals, Use data transformation to improve your model performance, Use your model to estimate a property price
     - Keywords: #analyse, #split-training-testing #multivariable-regression #coefficients #data-transformation #estimate